The San Francisco Foundation

 Rapid Response Fund: Approved grants processed within 30 days of application submission

-Notification Method: Email notifications for all programs
+Notification Method: Email notifications for all programmes

 Success Rates